 2015 saw the precursor to the Visualise Your Thesis competition, the Researcher @Library Week Poster competition.
 Part of the University of Melbourne's inaugural Researcher @Library Week, the competition was won by Matthew Wood, a PhD Candidate researching Tectonic Geomorphology.
 Second prize was awarded to Marcella Purnama, a Publishing and Communications Master's student, and third prize to Vincent Bachtiar, who was undertaking a PhD in Mechanical Engineering.
 The competition was successful and extremely popular, but there was clearly a demand for the poster to do more - to be more engaging, and even dramatic.
 An ePoster competition was almost inevitable.

-2020 sees the second International Visualise Your Thesis Competition, where the winners of local competitions – organized by national and international universities – will compete against each other in an online International Competition final.
+2021 sees the third International Visualise Your Thesis Competition, where the winners of local competitions – organized by national and international universities – will compete against each other in an online International Competition final.

 - First prize: AUD $5,000